 In a Gantt chart, each tasks is represented on a row.
 A timeline appears along the top or bottom of the page, and a bar is drawn on the task row to a length representing the length of time required to complete the task.
 The graphic below is a very rudimentary sample.

 There are multiple software programs available for creating Gantt charts and many templates for creating them within MS Office.
 Here is a link explaining how to create a Gantt chart in Excel.
+There are many tutorial videos like this on YouTube and elsewhere on the web.
 If you feel it is important to link tasks together, visibly display connections between tasks and milestone icons, track resources, and involve constraints, it may be best to use a project management software program.

 To create the Gantt chart, add the major elements from the work breakdown structure; then break out each major element into the individual tasks required.
 Prioritize the tasks in accordance to how they may relate to each other and which tasks may be predecessors to other tasks.
 In some cases tasks may need to be completed in tandem, but for our BC/DR project, linked tasks will most often have a finish-to-start relationship.
 In a finish-to-start relationship, the predecessor task needs to be completed before the successor task can be started.
 More information about task links is available here.